The See of Things

 “He can’t do anything hard,” I sniffed, but Nana just continued.

 “For some it's knowing even after all the hard things you’ve done, there’s still more to do.
-Some knowing is simple like salt along the rim of a cold glass tastes like a good secret in your ear or knowing someone’s lying when they scratch their nose.
+Some knowing is simple– like salt along the rim of a cold glass…tastes like a good secret in your ear but also knowing someone’s lying when they scratch their nose.
 Babies are born knowing things too.”

 “But he can’t even talk,” I said, “Who’d give him something important to know?”